Read Our Latest Blog Post

 Stockholm's largest hotel is located in the heart of Stockholm city adjacent to the Central Station and Arlanda Express facing the Norra Bantorget Square.
 The hotel is brand new, built in 2008, and is a spectacular building dominated by granite and glass, leaning over the square reflecting the green park.
 The hotel has a wonderful restaurant, contributed by renowed chef Marcus Samuelsson.
 The eighth floor of the hotel holds Selma CitySpa where you can indulge yourself in the sauna, gym, spa with a spa treatment and/or in the heated outdoor pool, all with a fantastic view of Stockholm.
 All rooms are non-smoking and have TV, telephone, hair dryer, Internet access and some of the most comfortable beds we have ever slept in in the whole of Scandinavia!
 Lift to all floors.

-The hotel's restaurants of the Ambassador Hotel are remarkable for their elegant St. Petersburg style and top quality cuisine that keeps up traditions of the art of cookery.
+The hotel's restaurants are remarkable for their elegant St. Petersburg style and top quality cuisine that keeps up traditions of the art of cookery.

 The Ambassador Hall is located on the ground floor of the hotel in the glassed-in atrium designed in the classical style.
 In the middle of the hall there is a stage for musicians, which promises that the guests will be able to enjoy live music concerts organized by the hotel.The Lobby Bar is near the Ambassador Hall.